 6. Get paid

 - Be sure to set payment terms, and include those at the bottom of your invoice; for example, a 15 percent late fee after 30 days.
-If you like, you can charge interest on late payments automatically.
-When you write your terms, click Set Default Terms > Late Payment Fees > Enable Late Payment Fees for all invoices.
+While editing an invoice, you can set up an automatic late fee of either a percentage or a flat rate if the client does not pay on time.

 - Automatically send late payment reminders.
-Go to settings > emails > late payment reminders.
+Go to edit invoice > send reminders > automatically send payment reminders.
 You can set up to three reminders that auto-send if your client doesn’t pay within a certain time frame.

 Ready to create your first invoice?
 Try a trial run first by sending an invoice to yourself.
 Make a new client (yourself) and follow the above steps.
 Then you can review your invoice, see what it looks like from the client’s perspective and make sure you’ve got the process down.